nonplayer/hammercrawl/hc_world_bible.md

 * The Barrow of Evil
 * The Great Barrow of Evil
 * The Dread Barrow of Evil

+#### 1997

+The distant land of 1997 is known for its diverse colleges and it's plethora of Hottest Topics general stores.
+The region has a reputation for being a good starting point for many displaced teenaged would-be adventurers, most of which find new adventuring parties at the annual Lollafairuza alternative music festival.

 #### Other Places